xtfly/log4g/README.md

     dir_perm: 0750     # The direction permissions
     size: 1M           # When this value is exceeded, make a backup rolling
     backups: 5         # The number of backup rolling
+    #archive: gzip     # The archive type of the backup logs, zip or gzip
+    #name_mode: prefix # The backup name type, prefix or postfix, log/rf.log->log/rf.log.1 or log/rf.log->log/rf.1.log
     #async: true       # Whether to start asynchrony ouput log content
     #queue_size: 100   # The length of the queue when enable asynchronous
     #batch_num: 10     # Batch 10 items submitted to the target together when enable asynchronous